Petrobras to Pay $2.95 Billion to Settle U.S. Suit Over Corruption

 But legal experts say it was always far from certain whether U.S. courts would follow suit.

-The plaintiffs in the U.S. class action suit, led by the Hawaii state employees' retirement system and the North Carolina state treasurer, argued that Petrobras knew about the graft and was complicit in concealing it from investors and the public.
+The plaintiffs in the U.S. class-action suit, including the Hawaii state employees' retirement system and the North Carolina state treasurer, argued that Petrobras knew about the graft and was complicit in concealing it from investors and the public.
 Even at the height of the scheme, Petrobras made frequent public statements assuring investors of its business ethics and anticorruption safeguards, plaintiffs note.
 In addition, they argue the company significantly overstated the value of assets inflated by corruption, including in the financial disclosures it made after Car Wash became public.

+Kevin LaCroix, an attorney who advises companies on directors' and officers' liability insurance, said he expects the settlement to draw more plaintiffs' lawyers toward securities class actions, particularly those involving non-U.S. companies or bribery allegations.

+"This is much larger than any prior settlement of these kinds of lawsuits," Mr. LaCroix said.
+It shows, he said, that "bribery and corruption exposure represents not only a regulatory and possibly a prosecutorial threat but also a civil-litigation threat."

 For Petrobras, which is slowly digging itself out from beneath the global oil industry's largest debt burden, the settlement removes a major source of uncertainty.